timabell/timwise.co.uk/_posts/2021-12-17-phone-setup-notes.md

 Personally I'm happy with the OnePlus compromise of specification plus apps versus openness for now, but I'm very glad to see Purism pushing the frontier of openness and maybe I'll join their users one day.

-##### PinePhone Pro
+##### PinePhone Pro phone hardware (Linux, for now)

-The [PinePhone Pro](https://www.pine64.org/pinephonepro/) is a low spec but very open linux phone.
+The [PinePhone Pro](https://www.pine64.org/pinephonepro/) is a low spec but very open Linux phone.
 A follow up to the original PinePhone.

 "pre-orders from developers on October 15, 2021, and expect to have them delivered by December"

 Phones like this are important in building momentum in the capability of non iOS/Android software even though they will never be mainstream phones themselves.

+This is a Linux phone, though in theory [GloDroid](https://glodroid.github.io/) will provide a build of Android (AOSP) for it, but don't hold your breath. - [OmgUbuntu article on PinePhone+GloDroid](https://www.omgubuntu.co.uk/2020/07/glodroid-android-for-pinephone-allwinner).

 ##### UBPorts Ubuntu Phone (Linux)